strengthandwill/udacity-flight-surety/README.md

 6) Passengers can choose from a fixed list of flight numbers and departure that are defined in the Dapp client
 ![](/images/demo6.png)

-7) Passengers may pay up to 1 ether for purchasing flight insurance.
+7) Passengers may pay up to 1 ether for purchasing flight insurance
 ![](/images/demo7.1.png)
 ![](/images/demo7.2.png)
 ![](/images/demo7.3.png)